 I recently watched an episode of the BBC series Granchester in which a young man was convicted of murder and sentenced to death.
-Although the young man had been involved in the death of a friend, he had not meant to kill her – only to assist her per her instructions in aborting a child that had been conceived through sexual abuse.
+Although the young man had been involved in the death of a friend, he had not meant to kill her – only to assist her per her instructions in aborting a pregnancy that occured through sexual abuse.
 The Anglican priest, who is also the star of the series, had convinced the young man to turn himself in, thinking that the court would have mercy.

 After the young man is sentenced to death, the priest visits him and is with him when he goes to meet his death.
 Because it is a television drama, I kept waiting for a reprieve to come.
 There were mitigating circumstances that if they came to light, may have saved this young man’s life.
 But the reprieve does not come and there is a scene of heart-wrenching agony as the priest watches the young man drop through the floor as he is hanged.
 The priest is loudly repeating scripture, “the Lord bless you and keep you” clearly trying to reach both the young man and himself.